Want to follow along with this writing? Sign up Today, it's free and easy

 Ooh, you got me in the end!
 YOUR WAY WITH DESCRIPTIVE SENTENCES.
 I LOVE IT.
 Although I don’t quite understand what this story is exactly going to be like, I think it will be an adventurous one as it goes on.
 Can’t wait to read more!

-about 3 years ago Alex Smith said:
+over 3 years ago Alex Smith said:

 Great first line, it really hooks the audience.
 I liked how you set up each individual scene with different moods.
 However, the connection between them is lost, especially the first.
 There’s a lot going on within one chapter, and so, it might be good to focus on one set of characters so we get to know them better.
 I wondered, What’s the true focus of the story?
 The characters in the beginning?
 Middle?
 End?